gerasim13/libawe/doc/aweEngine_Manual.md

 Operation details
 -----------------
 When this object is constructed, an audio output stream will be automatically configured and then started immediately.
-A thread would be spawned by PortAudio which periodically invokes the aforementioned callback to fill the <em>circular buffer</em> with data from the <em>output queue</em> until either the <em>output queue</em> is empty, or if the <em>circular buffer</em> is full.
-The former would mean that the engine is not updated often enough, which causes audio jitters as a result of <em>underflows</em> while the latter would cause the callback return immediately so that the output device uses up the buffer and calls the callback later.
+A thread would be spawned by PortAudio which periodically invokes the aforementioned callback to fill the *circular buffer* with data from the *output queue* until either the *output queue* is empty, or if the *circular buffer* is full.
+The former would mean that the engine is not updated often enough, which causes audio jitters as a result of *underflows* while the latter would cause the callback return immediately so that the output device uses up the buffer and calls the callback later.

 Usage details
 -------------
-A typical application using this class should attach the relevant audio sources into the master track and then invoke the
-\ref update() function to load data into the output buffer.
+A typical application using this class should attach the relevant audio sources into the master track and then invoke the \ref awe::AEngine::update() function to load data into the output buffer.
 The PortAudio object is intentionally hidden from the public scope of this class to avoid unnecessary tinkering.
-\note The PortAudio instance within this class has its own mutex lock that determines the ownership of the is locked by the \ref update()
+\note The PortAudio instance within this class has its own mutex lock that determines the ownership of the is locked by the \ref awe::AEngine::update().